adrhill/julia-ml-course/website/profiling_debugging.md

 Vertically, this graph visualizes the call stack of our function, with the "root" function call at the top and "leaves" at the bottom.
-Hovering your mouse over a block will indicate the function name, as well as its source file and line number in the file.
+Hovering your mouse over a block will indicate the function name, as well as its source file and corresponding line number.

 The duration of each function call is visualized by the horizontal space each block takes up in the graph.
 On this machine, most time was spent allocating